Vasculitis Center Doctors

 A graduate of Harvard College and the College of Physicians and Surgeons at Columbia University, Dr. Seo completed his Internal Medicine training as a member of the Osler Medical Service at the Johns Hopkins Hospital.
 Since then, he has worked at Johns Hopkins in several capacities, including as a hospitalist at Johns Hopkins Bayview Medical Center, and as an Assistant Chief of Service of the Department of Medicine at the Johns Hopkins Hospital, before joining the Division of Rheumatology.
 His research interests are the assessment and treatment of ANCA-associated vasculitides, including Churg Strauss Syndrome, Wegener’s Granulomatosis, and Microscopic Polyangiitis.

 Duvuru Geetha, MD

-Dr. Geetha is an Associate Professor of Medicine in the Division of Nephrology.
+Dr. Geetha is a Professor of Medicine in the Division of Nephrology.
 A graduate of Madras Medical College, India, she completed Internal Medicine training in U.K. She did her Internal Medicine Residency at York, PA and Nephrology fellowship at Johns Hopkins Bayview Medical Center.
 She has been on Hopkins faculty since 1998.
 She is a member of Royal College of Physicians (U.K.), American Society of Nephrology, American Society of Transplantation and a consultant for the vasculitis foundation.
 She is a member of the Miller Coulson Academy of Clinical Excellence at Hopkins.
 Her clinical interests include renal disease in vasculitis patients with a focus on ANCA associated vasculitis and Henoch-Schonlein Purpura.
 She does clinical and translational research in vasculitis with a focus on ANCA associated vasculitis and renal disease.

 Assistant Professor of Medicine